sainoe/ICS-testnet/vote-for-consumer-creation.md

 interchain-security-pd q gov proposal 4 --home $PROV_NODE_DIR
 ```
-You should a proposal called "Create consumer chain".
+You should see a proposal called "Create consumer chain".
 Check what the `proposal_id` is, and input it as `PROP_ID` below.

 2. Now vote for the proposal